maxtschochner/dsnd-pipelines-project/README.md

 * Sentiment analysis is computational intensive.
 To run the project on a laptop in reasonable time, sentiment analysis is restricted to the Title feature.
 * For the sentiment analysis the input and output data of the transformer had to be reshaped to work properly.
 * For prediction a sklearn LogisticRegression model is used.
+* There is a future warning issued during the pipeline run "FutureWarning: This Pipeline instance is not fitted yet.".
+However, the pipeline is fitted and shows respective prediction results.

 # License